-- /(A)/ All shares are beneficially owned by the directors and named officers, with sole voting and investment power, except for the following: - .
+- (A) All shares are beneficially owned by the directors and named officers, with sole voting and investment power, except for the following: - .
 Dr. Atkinson: 1,000 shares held jointly with spouse/children of same household. - .
 Mr. Collato: 1,909 shares held jointly with spouse/children of same household. - .
-Mr. Derbes: 400 shares held jointly with spouse/children of the same household; 1,656 shares credited to a Common Stock Investment Plan ("CSIP") account with the shareholders' agent. - .
+Mr. Derbes: 1,656 shares credited to a Common Stock Investment Plan ("CSIP") account with the shareholders' agent. - .
 Ms. Fitzgerald: 2,137 shares credited to a CSIP account with the shareholders' agent. - .
-Mr. Goldsmith: 93 shares credited to a CSIP account with the shareholders' agent. - Dr. Ocampo: 13,128 shares held jointly with spouse/children of same household. - .
-Mr. Page: 59,775 shares held jointly with or separately by spouse/children of same household; 13,613 shares credited to a CSIP account with the shareholders' agent; 50,774 shares credited as of 2/1/95 to a Savings Plan account with the trustee; 50,840 shares of restricted stock purchased under the 1986 Long-Term Incentive Plan (the "LTIP") as to which vesting has not occurred. - .
-Mr. Baum: 2,091 shares credited as of 2/1/95 to a Savings Plan account with the trustee; 18,510 shares of restricted stock purchased under the LTIP as to which vesting has not occurred. - .
-Mr. Cotton: 7,073 shares credited as of 2/1/95 to a Savings Plan account with the trustee; 10,785 shares of restricted stock purchased under the LTIP as to which vesting has not occurred. - .
-Mr. Felsinger: 5,176 shares credited as of 2/1/95 to a Savings Plan account with the trustee; 14,855 shares of restricted stock purchased under the LTIP as to which vesting has not occurred.
+Mr. Goldsmith: 93 shares credited to a CSIP account with the shareholders' agent. - Dr. Ocampo: 13,128 shares held jointly with spouse/children of same - .
+Mr. Stickel: 200 shares held jointly with spouse/child of same household. - .
+Mr. Page: 59,775 shares held jointly with or separately by spouse/children of same household; 13,613 shares credited to a CSIP account with the shareholders' agent; 51,800 shares credited as of 2/1/95 to a Savings Plan account with the trustee; 50,840 shares of restricted stock purchased under the 1986 Long-Term Incentive Plan (the "LTIP") as to which vesting has not occurred.